rachana-b/Twitter-Research/README.md

 # Twitter-Research

-This repository was originally forked from Thomas Clark's repository for his spring IW with Professor Arvind Narayanan.
+This repository contains a library of functions that can be used for research on Twitter, including a method for setting up Twitter bots.

 ## Following new users based on retweets